Updates from the MBA

 This change in distribution was certain to challenge the Academy of Motion Picture Arts and Sciences’ definition of what a movie actually is.
 What kinds of filmed entertainment should qualify for Oscar noms is a constantly-moving line that is getting blurrier every day.
 With made-for-TV movies, streaming services like Netflix, and DIY films and webseries letting filmmakers adhere to ANY rules, quality content and history-making releases are happening more and more with less and less ability to fit into the Academy’s mould.

-Though Netflix was certainly pushing for Oscar recognition with Beasts of No Nation, no nominations were received in any category.
+Though Netflix was certainly pushing for Oscar recognition with Beasts of No Nation, no nominations were received in any category, yet.

-Though it did not get a nod from the Academy, Rotten Tomatoes, a ratings and review site with a notoriously critical eye has given it a rating of 91%.
-So, though Cary Fukunaga knows it will be hard for you to get yourself motivated to watch it, I recommend you see it.
-And not simply for the emotionally compelling story.
-Watch it because it is part of the way filmmakers are changing the entertainment industry every day.
+Though it did not get a nod from the Academy, Rotten Tomatoes, a ratings and review site with a notoriously critical eye, has given it a rating of 91%.
+So, though Cary Fukunaga knows it will be hard for you to get yourself to watch it, I recommend you see Beasts of No Nation.
+And if not simply for the important story it tells – one that is so often hidden from our screens – watch it because it is part of the way filmmakers are changing the entertainment industry every day.